jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 for each pod the targeted resource manages.
   - Can run in a *per resource* autoscaling mode, which will run metric gathering only once for the targeted resource.
-- Full customisation of Kubernetes resources, allowing Custom Pod Autoscalers to define their own resource dependencies.
+- Full customisation of K8s resources, allowing Custom Pod Autoscalers to define their own resource dependencies.
   - When this customised resource is provided, the Custom Pod Autoscaler should have ownership; meaning if the autoscaler is deleted the resource is deleted.